 I will try to ingest the upper limit of carbohydrates before a race.
 I like to take some of this in the form of a fruit juice or sports drinks rather than heavy carbohydrate-dense foods.
 I always consume a protein and healthy fat included the night before.
 Race morning is simple: oats and honey.

-When deciding how many carbohydrates to take in during the race I used a breath analysis test at LEOMO to measure carbohydrate oxidation.
+When deciding how many carbohydrates to take in during the race I used a breath analysis test to measure carbohydrate oxidation.
 This occurs when we burn carbohydrate for fuel.

-During the race, I take 48 g of carbohydrates per hour in the form of Nuun Endurance which I mix with 24 oz of water.
-I aim to consume fluids ~5 km (~20 mins).
+During the race, I take 75-80 g of carbohydrates per hour in the form of Science in Sport gels and Beta Fuel I also drink 24 oz of water.
+I aim to consume fluids and gels ~5 km (~20 mins).
 This setup provides me with a perfect blend of fast-release energy and hydration in addition to topping off my electrolytes in order to eliminate the risk of cramps.
 I make sure to practice every new fueling strategy in each marathon buildup multiple times before race day.
-Our team is notorious for placing random tables around the Boulder reservoir to practice our bottle pick up and fueling.
-Sorry if we’ve ever blocked your car!
+It is vital to practice carbohydrate tolerance.
+You can train your gut in the same way you train your body and mind.
+Work up to the amount you can ingest and practice during each long run.
+Some people can tolerate 50g of carbohydrate which is then used as glucose, for others it can be as high as 85g.

 After the race: